rhomobile/rhomobile-docs/eb/en/1.0/api/mediaplayer.md

-#Mediaplayer
+# Mediaplayer
 ## Overview
 The MediaPlayer extension is used to playback different types of audio files.
-It also allows the playback of Ringtones for the respective platform.
+It also allows the playback of ring-tones for the respective platform.

 ## Enabling the API
 There are two methods of enabling the MediaPlayer API:

 * Include all ebapi modules or
 * Include only the API modules you need

 For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser.